SummerSlam (1998): Aftermath

 After defeating The Rock in the ladder match to become Intercontinental Champion for the second time, Triple H had suffered a knee injury and he took time off to have surgery.
 On October 9, Vince McMahon stripped Triple H of the championship and set up a tournament for the vacated title which saw Ken Shamrock defeat X-Pac in the finals to become the new champion.
 Triple H would return in November 1998 and reunite with X-Pac saving him from a beating at the hands of Shamrock and Big Bossman.
-He would continue to feud with Rock who was part of The Corporation challenging him twice for the WWF Championship.
+He would continue to feud with The Rock who was part of The Corporation challenging him twice for the WWF Championship.
 At the end of the year he would challenge Shamrock for the Intercontinental title.
 He won the match by disqualification when Shamrock refused to release his Ankle lock submission hold.
 After the match, Billy Gunn saved Triple H which lead to a feud between him and Shamrock.
 The feud between DX and The Corporation continued until March 1999.

-Although he was still considered to be a heel going into Summerslam, The Rock became a face shortly thereafter due to an increasingly positive crowd reaction.
+Although he was still considered to be a heel going into SummerSlam, The Rock became a face shortly thereafter due to an increasingly positive crowd reaction.
 It was during this time that he began aggressively promoting himself as "The People's Champion", which eventually led him into a feud with McMahon entering Survivor Series and the two eventually becoming allies.

 After over two years of portraying a tortured soul character, Mankind began a transition towards a more comedic character.
 After his brief feud with Shamrock, which included an Intercontinental Championship match at Judgment Day that Mankind lost, he began aligning himself with Vince McMahon in an attempt to become his friend.
 This led to Mankind becoming McMahon's protege, and led to Mankind apparently being given an easy road to win the vacant WWF title.
 The end of this angle coincided with the end of McMahon's feud with The Rock, and after Survivor Series Mankind and The Rock began a feud that led until the following February.

 After helping Sable defeat Marc Mero and Jacqueline, Edge entered a feud with Gangrel that eventually included Christian Cage, who was introduced as his storyline brother.
 After feuding for several weeks Edge was eventually convinced to join with Gangrel and Christian and the three formed a stable known as The Brood.
 Sable and Jacqueline then began feuding over the reactivated WWF Women's Championship, which Jacqueline won in September and Sable defeated her for in November at Survivor Series.
 Marc Mero quietly disappeared from the WWF shortly after going on a losing streak.